Mike Matheny: San Francisco Giants (2005–06)

 Matheny signed a three-year contract with the San Francisco Giants on December 13, 2004.
-The next season, he displayed a rare power surge, amassing career-highs with 13 home runs, 34 doubles, a .406 slugging percentage and 59 runs batted in (RBIs).
+The next season, he displayed a rare power surge, amassing career highs with 13 home runs, 34 doubles, a .406 slugging percentage, and 59 runs batted in (RBIs).
 Matheny continued his defensive excellence, compiling a team-record .999 fielding percentage and leading National League catchers with 13 double plays, 77 assists, and 39 base-stealers caught stealing, earning his fourth Gold Glove.
-He also took home the Willie Mac Award that year, accorded annually to a San Francisco Giant for spirit and leadership.
+He also took home the Willie Mac Award that year, accorded annually to a Giant player for spirit and leadership.

 Matheny landed on the disabled list on May 31, 2006, after a series of foul balls caromed off his mask, resulting in a serious concussion.
 In July, the Giants announced that he would not return for the remainder of the season and that his career status was in doubt.
-MLB.com's Giants beat writer, Rich Draper, articulated that Matheny's career was likely over due to continued struggles with post-concussion syndrome.
+Giants beat writer Rich Draper wrote that Matheny's career was likely over due to continued struggles with post-concussion syndrome.

 Retirement and career statistics

 On February 1, 2007, Matheny announced his retirement from Major League Baseball at the age of 35 due to ongoing symptoms of post-concussion syndrome.
-Shortly thereafter, Matheny became a baseball mentor for Protégé Sports and filming some catching tips and drills for the Scottsdale-based company.